Shreejagit/CU-Maths-Assignment-2-Gram-Schmidt/README.md

     def validate_vectors(self, vectors):
         """
         Validates a set of vectors for consistency and requirements.
-        Parameters:
-            vectors (list of lists or numpy arrays): The input vectors to validate.
-        Returns:
-            list of numpy arrays: The validated vectors (possibly truncated).
-        Raises:
-            ValueError: If input vectors fail any of the validation checks.
         """
         vectors = [np.array(vec) for vec in vectors]